 Now we are coming out of lockdown you may be ready for your next adventure, but are your boots ready?
 We take you through how to get your boots looking their best in this Scarpa boot care guide.

 We invest a lot of money in our footwear so it makes sense to look after them.
-In this guide, we detail the best practice for cleaning and reproofing your boots with advice direct from the Scarpa UK team.
-Improving your experience with our boots and helping prevent sending your boots into an early retirement.
+In this guide, we detail the best practice for cleaning and reproofing your boots, with advice direct from the Scarpa UK team.
+Improve your experience with our boots and help prevent sending them into an early retirement.

 Scarpa’s extensive range of footwear can be used on so many different terrains; from expansive bogs to scree mountainsides to snow-covered slopes.
 Consequently, when tackling these terrains your footwear can take the brunt of nature’s force.

 A boot upper is exposed to sucking mud, jagged rocks, wizened tree stumps, and the changeable British elements.
 Over time and left unchecked this takes its toll, mud-laden and saturated boots are more prone to leakage and splitting as the acidic soil eats into the carefully crafted suede or untreated leather slowly dries out and cracks.

 By following a few simple steps and guidelines the longevity of your footwear can be extended helping save any trauma on both your wallet and the environment.